StevenBlack/vocab/readme.md

 ### winsome
-You lose some.
-(Just kidding.)
-This word means charming or attractive in a disarming way.
-It's pronounced WIN-SUM, and it's used to refer to both sexes.
+Charming or attractive in a disarming way.
+Used to refer to both sexes.

 ### witch ball